Netflix is raising its prices

 The standard service, which allows customers to stream shows and movies in HD on up to two screens at once, is now priced at $10.99 monthly, up from $9.99.
 The premium service, which provides viewing on up to four screens (plus ultra HD content access), is $13.99, up from $11.99.

-The basic service, which enables Netflix (NFLX, Tech30) streaming on once screen and doesn't allow for HD or ultra HD viewing, will remain at $7.99.
+The basic service, which enables Netflix (NFLX, Tech30) streaming on one screen and doesn't allow for HD or ultra HD viewing, will remain at $7.99.

 But the price change, first reported by Mashable, won't impact existing members yet.